Egg Cartons for Soundproofing: Can You Soundproof a Room with That?

 For what they can be used is in reducing echo.
 But, would you really put them up against your walls just to reduce echo?

-I mean, you can do it even with some easier methods, like bookshelves, furniture etc.
+Even though it’s still considered to be a cheap soundproof technique, I mean, you can do it even with some easier methods, like bookshelves, furniture etc.

 Egg cartons can reduce some noise that is being created in that room, but reducing the outdoor noise with these little things can be a waste of time and energy.